Inclusive Language Guide Microsite

 Large Project Gallery Image #3

-I worked with another designer to explore several visual directions for the guide before refining the chosen style: a friendly, scrapbook-style illustrative approach that balances photography, iconography, and subtle textural elements.
-When user feedback uncovered that certain textures could be overwhelming for a neurodivergent users, I adjusted the visuals based on research to ensure a more comfortable and inclusive experience.
-I built the final site in Vev, a no-code HTML platform that I discovered and introduced to the team, which allowed me to prototype, test and implement responsive layouts efficiently without the need for development support.
-The result is a flexible and engaging microsite that continues to support the organisation’s commitment to inclusive communication.
-Alongside the digital experience, I created a printed version of the guide to be distributed across English Heritage sites, ensuring the resource was accessible to staff in remote locations without reliable internet access.
+Collaborating with another designer, we explored several visual directions for the guide before refining the chosen style: a friendly, scrapbook-style illustrative approach that mixes photography, iconography, and subtle textural elements.
+When user feedback on the chosen visual direction uncovered that certain textures could be overwhelming for a neurodivergent users, I researched this and adjusted the style to ensure a more comfortable and inclusive experience.
+After wireframing in Adobe XD, I built the final site in Vev, a no-code HTML platform that I discovered and introduced to the team.
+This innovative tool allowed me to prototype, test and implement responsive layouts efficiently without the need for development support.